 Principal's Welcome Message

-Thank you all for your help and support!
-It is a privilege to be your principal.
+Have a wonderful, fun and safe summer.
+It is always a privilege to be your principal.